Daily Technical Outlook for Majors and Gold

 GBPUSD

-GBPUSD failed to hold below1.2430-1.2420 support level and the 50-days simple moving average, as the price rebounded and ended the day higher.
-A bullish hammer candle was formed at this key support and that hints we could see a more upside for the pair in coming days.
+GBPUSD closed yesterday's candle slightly higher.
+The price downside attempt earlier failed to hold below 1.2430-1.2420 support area and the 50-days simple moving average.
+The pair formed a bullish hammer candle at this key support and that hints we could see a more upside for the pair in coming days.
 It is also important to mention that the latest downside attempt could be a mere retest of the previously broken falling trend line as shown on chart.

 Short term scenarios: